 Glucose levels were highest in F. indicus from Kochi (21.52 mg/g), suggesting higher carbohydrate metabolism, possibly due to temperature or salinity variations specific to the region.
 This contrasts with Metapenaeus monoceros, which showed the lowest glucose concentration (9.1 mg/g), likely reflecting differences in energy utilization or stress during transportation.
 The variation in glucose among species and regions supports the idea that energy storage compounds are dynamic and

 environment-sensitive.
-Fatty acid analysis revealed significantly higher levels in Metapenaeus monoceros (508.06 mg/g) compared to other species, with samples from the Mumbai region again showing superior values.
+Fatty acid analysis revealed significantly higher levels in M. monoceros (508.06 mg/g) compared to other species, with samples from the Mumbai region again showing superior values.
 This could be attributed to better feeding conditions and relatively less handling stress.
 Since lipid content often fluctuates with season, maturity, and water quality, these findings may also help guide consumer preferences and fisheries policy.
 Nucleic acid content (DNA and RNA) is an important index of cell proliferation and metabolic activity.
 P. semisulcatus demonstrated the highest levels of DNA (3.6 mg/g) and RNA (1.38 mg/g), suggesting more active biosynthesis, likely due to its size and reproductive condition.
 In contrast, P. monodon had lower nucleic acid values, possibly due to post-mature physiological status or environmental stressors.

 Morphometric measurements varied significantly across species, with P. monodon exhibiting the greatest body length (up to 19 cm in males) and P. indicus the smallest (11–13 cm).
 These values were consistent with known species-specific growth patterns and validate the physical quality grading of prawns in local markets.
 In summary, the nutritional and morphological data together support the conclusion that prawns from the Mumbai market exhibited overall superior biochemical quality.